UW-Madison-DSI/Open-Source-Exploration/README.md

 - fetch_projects.py

 This script is used to fetch and store information in the database about all UW projects.

+## Sample Results

+Below are some sample findings from GitHub

+- number of repositories:
+3028

+- number that are not part of the Wisconsin breast Cancer dataset or CS Class repositories:
+1748 = 58%

+### Percentages of repositories with essential components

+- number of repositories with a description:
+2433 = 80%

+- number of repositories with a README:
+2185 = 72%

+- number of repositories with an illustrated README:
+256 = 8%

+- number of repositories with a homepage:
+151 = 5%

+- number of repositories with a license:
+436 = 14%

+### Percentages of repositories with multiple essential components

+- number that have a description and a README:
+1111 = 37%

+- number that have a description, and an illustrated README:
+149 = 5%

+- number that have a description, a README and a homepage:
+84 = 3%

+- number that have a description, an illustrated README, and a license:
+59 = 1.5%

+- number that have a description, an illustrated README and a homepage:
+31 = 1%

+- number that have a description, an illustrated README, a homepage, and a license:
+17 = 0.5%

 <!-- LICENSE -->
 ## License